renatocaliari/contornos/docs/en/apps.md

 ### Listening
 I get around people with the intention of listening empathically, without counseling.

+## Definition of responsibilities
+**Rules**:
+- Don't put behavioral expectations into responsibilities.
+For that see about [personal agreements](/en/contornos#personal-agreements).
+- Avoid responsibilities that are expected of anyone in the organization.
+The intent here is specific responsibilities.
+- Start with infinitive verb: Correct, Define, Realize, etc.
+- Explain and specify what is ambiguous.
+- In the responsibility, describe what is the **active** participation in an activity.

+**Avoid these verbs:**
+* Approve → do not use this verb or expect this kind of responsibility.
+Responsibilities do not limit other contornos.
+If you want to limit the type of interaction with any organizational artifact, then use [resources of exclusive control](/en/contornos#resources-of-exclusive-control-how), [process](/en/contornos#process-how) or [agreements structural](/en/contornos#structural-agreements).
+* Align → Alignment is ambiguous.
+What is expected with the alignment?
+Advise or advise someone?
+Consult?
+Share information?
+* Collaborate / Reply to people (or messages from people) → they are already expected to collaborate and communicate.
+What else is specifically expected in the collaboration?
+* Guarantee / Insure → instead spell out how you want to guarantee or insure something to get something more specific and practical?
+* Meet → find out what the meeting wants to resolve or decide and what specific responsibilities are there.
+* Reply (people or messages from people) → find out what your responses contained: decision? advice? training?
+Ignore it if it's just a normal work interaction, communicating, asking questions, suggesting something, and things expected of any collaborating person.
+* Manage people → responsibilities cannot provide this kind of authority and power.
+What do you want with manage?
+Advise, mentor, train?
+See more about [special contornos in Apps](/en/apps#special-contornos).

+### Process for mapping responsibilities
+#### Step 1 - Describe tasks from the last 30 days
+* Write down tasks you've performed and decisions you've made in the last 30 days.
+* One task or decision per line or post-it.

+**Rules**
+* Ignore one-off tasks that you are not expected to do again at another time.
+* Ignore tasks expected from any collaborating person.
+  * Examples of tasks and expectations that are usually of any collaborating person:
+    * Contribute to people
+    * Behave in such a way
+    * Integrate with others
+    * Study and improve skills
+    * Give visibility to your work (present work progress)
+    * 1+1 with coordinators and peers

+#### Step 2 - Turn tasks into responsibilities
+* Evaluate the tasks you wrote in the step above and rewrite in terms of responsibility, starting with verbs.
+* Follow the general rules on defining responsibilities, mentioned above at the beginning of the topic.

+**Tips:**
+* When reading an activity, try to find out what was behind it and turn it into responsibilities, ask questions: why this task? and how was it performed? what was my active participation?
+* In the responsibility, describe your active participation in an activity.

+**Explain what is ambiguous when trying to transform activities like:**
+* “I created a document for another area” → What was expected with this document?
+What does it define and which area?
+And what is your responsibility in that?
+  * Example: Set XPTO product priority.
+* “I participated in an ideation” → What specifically did they expect from you in this ideation?
+What was the purpose of the ideation?
+  * Example: Assessing technological risks in the design of new products.
+* “I had some business meetings” → What was expected of meetings?
+And what was expected of you?
+Is there a specific scope to be able to define as responsibility?
+  * Example: "Evaluate and nurture business opportunities in the market".
+* “Design team meeting” → What was the purpose of the meeting?
+What was expected of you?
+What were your activities and decisions at the meeting?
+* “Roadmap Discussion” → What is 'discussion' and what is your specific responsibility for it?
+Any decision that depends on you?
+* “Bug correction” → Ex: Fix bugs when requested by @support.

+#### Step 3 - Grouping responsibilities as an outline
+If you intend to discover and define contornos based on the grouping of responsibilities, follow this step further.

+* Group responsibilities by affinity.
+* Give the group a name to identify these responsibilities.
+* Avoid a grouping with more than 7 responsibilities and try to keep the limit of 5.

+**Basic rules**
+* Prefer a lean and simple version of the groupings.
+* The grouping name should give you a quick idea of what this set of responsibilities is all about.
+* The grouping should be by affinity and NOT because one person currently performs a group of responsibilities, which may not be as correlated or have no affinity with each other.
+* More atomic groupings are easier to distribute among people when needed and allow for more flexibility and adaptation.
+Beware of groupings with too many responsibilities.
+* A person CAN'T make only a part of what is grouped, but everything that is in it.
+* Remember: just good enough for now.
+Don't try something perfect.
+Everything can be adaptable.

 ## Asynchronous integrative proposal decision
 [Under development]